syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Pull scratch organization

-To retrieve the changes made in the scratch organization and sync them with your local Salesforce project, use the following command.
+To retrieve the changes made in the scratch organization and sync them with your local salesforce project, use the following command.

 ```
 sfdx project:retrieve:start -o <scratch org use name>